Testdino1/.github/profile/README.md

 </p>

-<h3 align='center' style="margin-top: 18px;"> AI-Powered Playwright Test Report Analysis Platform </h3>
+<h3 align='center' style="margin-top: 18px;"> Smart playwright test reporting platform </h3>

-Testdino empowers QA and development teams to ship faster and with greater confidence by transforming raw Playwright test results into clear, actionable insights.
+TestDino empowers QA and development teams to ship faster and with greater confidence by transforming raw Playwright test results into clear, actionable insights.
 Instead of sifting through noisy logs and endless reports, teams get instant visibility into what failed, why it matters, and what to do next.
-With AI-driven failure classification, trend analytics, and seamless integration into your existing workflow, Testdino eliminates manual triage and highlights the issues that truly impact your releases—so you can focus on building great products, not chasing test noise.
+With AI-driven failure classification, trend analytics, and seamless integration into your existing workflow, TestDino eliminates manual triage and highlights the issues that truly impact your releases—so you can focus on building great products, not chasing test noise.

-##  Why Testdino?
+##  Why TestDino?

-1. **Automates Manual Triage :** Engineers save 6-8 hours per week as Testdino automatically consolidates reports and analyzes failures, boosting productivity.
+1. **Automates Manual Triage :** Engineers save 6-8 hours per week as TestDino automatically consolidates reports and analyzes failures, boosting productivity.

-2. **Clarifies Failure Causes:** Testdino uses AI to classify failure reasons and highlight critical issues, enabling teams to resolve problems faster and with greater confidence.
+2. **Clarifies Failure Causes:** TestDino uses AI to classify failure reasons and highlight critical issues, enabling teams to resolve problems faster and with greater confidence.

 3. **Centralizes Test Data :** All test runs, pull requests, branches, and environments are unified in one platform, giving teams a single source of truth and accelerating decision-making.